 You're not collecting management knowledge.
 You're building actual capability through repeated practice with your real team.

-I'm skeptical about management training—is this going to feel fluffy or awkward?
+I'm skeptical about management training.
+Is this going to feel fluffy or awkward?

 No corporate speak.
 No trust falls.
 No “let's go around the room and share.”